Easy Overnight Oats

 Instructions

-• Add all the ingredients into a sealable jar or bowl and give it a stir until combined.
+• Mix the overnight oats.
+Add all the ingredients into a sealable jar or bowl and give it a stir until combined.

-• Top your overnight oats with your favorite toppings and enjoy!
+• Add the toppings.
+Top your overnight oats with your favorite toppings and enjoy!

 Lisa’s Tips